openzfs/zfs/.github/CONTRIBUTING.md

 checks and all the ASSERTs to help quickly catch potential issues.

-In addition, there are numerous utilities and debugging files which provide visibility in to the inner workings of ZFS.
+In addition, there are numerous utilities and debugging files which provide visibility into the inner workings of ZFS.
 The most useful of these tools are discussed in detail on the [debugging ZFS wiki page](https://github.com/zfsonlinux/zfs/wiki/Debugging).